-So you’re on the road to your makeup artistry certification – congrats!
+So you’re on the road to your makeup artistry certification—congrats!
 But the excitement of starting your career is often accompanied by a little (or a lot) of stress about making the most of your training.
-If you’re feeling a little a lost or overwhelmed, fear not!
+If you’re feeling a little a lost or overwhelmed, don’t worry!
 We’ve put together a few things that you should keep in mind early on in your makeup artistry journey.

 Connect with your instructors

-Distinguish yourself from your peers when you introduce yourself in your introductory letter to your tutor.
+Distinguish yourself from your peers in your introductory letter to your tutor.
 Be honest and thoughtful with your answers.
 This might seems like an easy assignment, but putting in the effort to really introduce yourself can help you stand out.
-Learning is an interactive process – so demonstrate that you are ready to start and looking forward to the course.
+Learning is an interactive process.
+Show that you’re ready to start and looking forward to the course.

-Being respectful of time is another essential pointer – your makeup artistry talents will be best showcased in assignments that are completed according to course guidelines.
+Your makeup artistry talents are best showcased in assignments that are completed according to course guidelines.
 It takes time to create a finished look, so make sure you put effort into creating a look that you’re proud to present to your tutor.

 Commit to a schedule